paulfdunn/go-parser/README.md

 * Filtering - Supports both positive (line of data must match) and negative (line of data cannot match) filtering of data.
 * Extraction - Supports "extraction".
 I.E. finding fields that match a regular expression, removing matches from input, and returning matches as an additional field.
 The main utility of extraction is when used with hashing to identify distinct row types.
 * Hashing - After extracting values from field(s) (columns of data), hash the field(s) in order to allow pareto analysis.
 I.E. If the input has two rows with a given field containing `some critical event flag=1` and `some critical event flag=2`, you may really only want to know how many events occurred with `some critical event flag`.
 By extracting the `flag` value and hashing the result, those two fields are now the same and a pareto can be built on hashes.
 Keep a map[hash]field so you can decode the hashes back to something meaningful.
 Also note that several columns may be able to be combined into a single hash.
 This can greatly reduce storage costs by replacing many text fields, that are frequently repeated, with a single hash that is smaller in size.
+* Output directly to an Sqlite3 database.

 ## Input
 Inputs are supplied both with command line parameters, and an Inputs file that provides the parsing details specific to a type of input file.
 For details on Inputs see [parser.go](./parser/parser.go)
 * A single input file can be processed by providing the `datafile` CLI parameter, which overrides Inputs.DataDirectory.
 * No `datafile` CLI parameter and presence of a Inputs.ProcessedInputDirectory means to watch the Inputs.DataDirectory and process all files, forever.
 (Inputs.ProcessedInputDirectory is a directory, that if present, indicates to move processed input files that directory.)
 ## Output
+Output is written either to individual files, or an Sqlite3 database.
+### Text output
 Parsed output is written to <USER_HOME>/tmp/go-parser/<DATA_FILE_NAME>.parsed.txt; hashes are written to <USER_HOME>/tmp/go-parser/<DATA_FILE_NAME>.hashes.txt.
 While the output files are being written the suffix is ".locked".
 When the files are fully processed the ".locked" suffix is removed and callers can use the output files.
+### Sqlite3
+Providing the input parameters `sqlite3datatable`, `sqlite3file`, `sqlite3hashtable` will cause the ouput to be directly written to an Sqlite3 database.

 ## Examples
 For full working examples and additional documentation see [parser_test.go](./parser/parser_test.go)